scivey/relevanced/docs/commands.md

 Note that the protocol does not distinguish between cases where a single centroid is missing and those where multiple centroids are missing.
 These cases are all indicated by the exception `ECentroidDoesNotExist`.

-Also not that if both the document and one or more centroids are missing, only the exception `ECentroidDoesNotExist` will be reported.
+Also note that if both the document and one or more centroids are missing, only the exception `ECentroidDoesNotExist` will be reported.

 ---